Tuesday, 16 February 2010

 So where to film my climactic moment?
 I headed towards the bridge that overlooked the play park, the river and the lighthouse.
 I decided I would roll a cigarette and sit on a bench there.
 A great place to ponder the project. to recall ghosts.
 To reconcile my younger self.

-I couldn't reach it.
+The song was ending.
+The cigarette was wonky.
+When I got to the gate, it was closed.
+I could just about see the bench, but I couldn't reach it.
 The epiphany moment wasn't to happen.
 Rather fitting, actually.
 So my souvenir is my unsmoked cigarette, which sums up nicely the failure in an attempt to connect with a memory of myself.
 Not so rosy...no slow fade.